Does my basement need a renovation to sell my house?

-Creating a basement space that appeals to the buyers can be difficult if your basement is unfinished or half complete.
-Even worse is a basement that is chopped up with confusing rooms and a hodgepodge of materials used to slap it together.
-Basements are part of real living space and they do play an important and often forgotten role in the decision of a buyer to make an offer, the fact is your basement CAN make or break a sale.
+Creating a basement space that appeals to the buyers can be difficult if the basement is unfinished.
+It sends the wrong message.
+A basement is part of living space and it does play an important role in the decision of a buyer to make an offer.
+The fact is the basement CAN make or break a sale.

 - All cobwebs, dead bugs removed